-Welcome to class 3 – class teacher, Niamh Anderson
+Welcome to class 3 – class teacher, Sam Unwin

-Children in class 3 are a group of pre-formal learners and semi-formal, which means that we are learning about all the areas of the curriculum but incorporating time to move, explore and learn meeting our sensory needs.
+Children in class 3 are a mixed group of pre-formal and semi-formal learners.
+This means that we are learning about all the areas of our school curriculum through practical hands-on lessons whilst still incorporating time to move, explore, and meet our sensory needs at the same time.

-Class 3 follows the Equals Curriculum, this means we focus on the core curriculum areas of my communication, my personal, social, and emotional development (PSED), my thinking and problem solving as well as my creativity and the world about me.
+In class 3, we have a focus on the curriculum areas of my communication and my personal, social, and emotional development (PSED) through every aspect of the school day.
+We also have stand-alone lessons that focus on my thinking and problem solving, my creativity, and the world about me.

 The academy day

-The school day begins with children being met by a member of staff as they get off the minibus.
-They then put bags and coats on their pegs, put lunch boxes and diaries in the box and choose an activity or a tray of sensory materials while the rest of the class arrive.
+The school day begins with children being met by a member of staff as they get off their school bus.
+They then put bags and coats on their pegs, put lunch boxes and diaries in the box and spend some time regulating and getting ready to learn outside in our play area.

-Communication, social skills and the developing tolerance to others is practiced during registration where there is ample opportunity to greet friends, share any news, check the weather and acknowledge the days’ timetable.
+Communication, social skills and developing tolerance to others is practiced during registration where there is ample opportunity to greet friends, share any news, check the weather and acknowledge the timetable for the day.

-After break, we come back into class for 15 minutes of quiet time.
-Quiet time provides a calming environment with visuals and sensory fiddles to help prepare pupils for learning.
-Once quiet time is finished time is spent saying hello, washing hands and brushing teeth prior to the afternoon lesson.
+After playtime, we come back into class for 15 minutes of quiet time, reading and relaxation.
+Quiet time provides a calming environment with visuals and sensory fiddles to help prepare pupils for learning again.
+Once quiet time is finished, it is time for our afternoon lesson.
+Our afternoon lessons are often more practical, hands on, and messy lessons as we can get tired towards the end of the day.
+Some of our favourites are art, cooking and body awareness.

 Assemblies and star of the week